Hillshum/catan-tally/README.md

 This is how Hilton and Kody keep track of their overall Catan scores with each other

+It's horridly hacky, with hard-coded stuff everywhere and the user page is ugly, but it works.

 ## Install the Polymer-CLI